-Instead of addressing the car part of the part of the reduce congestion, the report sets out various schemes to encourage walking and cycling.
+Instead of addressing the car page 12 to the reduce congestion, the report sets out various schemes to encourage walking and cycling.
 These are improve health and wellbeing.

 (26) of solo car journeys per day could be reduced by these means, hardly a significant quantity.